Portugal Job Search

 While some positions require strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.
 There are many positions in Portugal that require professionals who are fluent in English and who can speak Portuguese at the business conversation level.
 There are exceptions within some technical areas i.e. IT industry and in the tourism industry.

-When applying for a work in Portugal, you may use either Portuguese or English, depending on the company and your fluency.
-Foreign job seekers are expected to have at least a basic understanding of Portuguese language because a sound working knowledge of the language is considered necessary to cope with daily office life and life outside work.
+When applying for work in Portugal, you may use either Portuguese or English, depending on the company and your fluency.
+Foreign job seekers are expected to have at least a basic understanding of the Portuguese language because a sound working knowledge of the language is considered necessary to cope with daily office life and life outside work.

 Many people believe that having studied the Portuguese language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.